Giovanna Borasi

 Giovanna Borasi (born 1971 in Milan, Italy) is Director of the Canadian Centre for Architecture (CCA) in Montreal, Quebec, Canada since 2020.
 She first joined the CCA as Curator for Contemporary Architecture in 2005.
-Borasi was educated in architecture, and has worked as a writer and editor in addition to her curatorial activities.
+Borasi was educated in architecture at politecnico di Milano in 1996 and has worked as a writer and editor in addition to her curatorial activities.

 Curatorial work

 Giovanna Borasi’s exhibitions and related books explore contemporary issues and reflect her interest in alternative ways of practicing architecture.
 Exhibitions curated and co-curated by Borasi at the Canadian Centre for Architecture specifically address how environmental, political and social issues are influencing today’s built environment: